 - Locate eligible contestants for the princess program. - Hold a "Princess Tea" or meeting to talk with the contestants and parents to explain the program to them.
 Show slides of what has been done in the county with the princesses.
 Have your reigning princess tell them of the advantages of serving the industry in this position.
-Have reigning princess bring her scrapbook to show princess candidates.
+If applicable, have reigning princess bring her scrapbook to show princess candidates or create a year in review slideshow.
 It is highly suggested the Princess Tea informational meetings are held after spring meetings take place.

-Banquet/Pageant Committee:
+Banquet/Competition Committee:

-- Once the date for the pageant is set, locate a restaurant or other facility in which to hold the county pageant.
+- Once the date for the competition is set, locate a restaurant or other facility in which to hold the county competition.
 Get prices, fees and quotes. - Arrange for table favors, flowers and other decorations. - Seeks donations of product if appropriate to do so. - Assist the publicity chairperson with invitations and any other preparations.